MLGlobalHealth/phyloSI-RakaiAgeGender/README.md

 cd phyloSI-RakaiAgeGender
 $ Rscript scripts/run_incidence_rates_estimation.R
 ```
-The output will be saved in a seperate directory outside the repository under the name `phyloSI-RakaiAgeGender-outputs`.

 #### Transmission flows analysis
 For the transmission flows analysis, we provide a bash shell script that can be run on a laptop.